 This week’s 5 WordPress topics:

 When you look at search results within Google, they call the descriptions for each page result a snippet.
 Learn from Google how they generate the snippet from your pages (usually the meta description) and how to write your page descriptions.
 Note that if you have content that has structured data, you should use schema in the code of your pages to describe that content better: think recipes or products or events.
-Read the Google article Enable Search result features for your siteOpens in a new tab. for more info.
-You may want to also read about featured snippetsOpens in a new tab. as well.
+Read the Google article Enable Search result features for your site for more info.
+You may want to also read about featured snippets as well. - Website Navigation: 9 Best Practices, Design Tips and Warnings (Intermediate)

 Now it’s time for some inspiration on how to build stunning yet effective site navigation.
 After all, good “website navigation menu design is the difference between a bounce and a conversion.”
 You’ll recognize some of these sites like SquareSpace and Stripe while most may be obscure for you.
 There’s also 6 best practices for using menu navigation under the examples!